ArsonAssassin/DSAP/README.md

 * This will cause your game to reload as if you had used a homeward bone.
 This is necessary to update the items that are in the game.
 * You should now be ready to play.

-# Known issues
-* If you receive an item while on the main menu, it may get lost, requiring admin intervention. **For safety, you should only run the client once loaded into game.**
-  * Furthermore, **you should close the client before quitting to menu or quitting the game.**
-* Master Key chosen from character creation (whether as a gift or thief starting item) is not considered to be in-logic, regardless of your yaml settings.
-* v0.0.18.3: DSR game and DSAP.client.exe both crash upon connect - you must load into the game and be able to move your character around before connecting with the client.
-* v0.0.18.2 and lower: Items do not get replaced.
-Upgrade your client version.

 # Troubleshooting
-* If you encounter issues, first check the known issues listed above.
+* If you encounter issues, first check the known issues listed below.
 Then, check what version you are on - the issue you have may be resolved by updating to a later version.
 * If item lots are not replaced, or the client cannot connect, try running DSAP.client.exe as administrator.
 This program requires authorization to modify the memory of another process, so it may require elevated permissions depending on your system configuration.
 * After that, you may be able to find answers in the AP Discord channel for dark-souls-1.
   * If there are no answers, you can comment in the channel and include the version number of DSAP that you are using, the Archipelago version you are using, and a description of the issue.